Here's when Nicola Sturgeon is giving her next update on coronavirus in Scotland

 What time is the announcement?

-Ms Sturgeon will speak to MSPs at Holyrood in a virtual session from around 2pm, before taking questions.
+Ms Sturgeon will speak to MSPs at Holyrood in a virtual session from around 2pm this afternoon, before taking questions.

 How can I watch it?